mcc-us/mcc-us.github.io/_pages/qbo-sections.md

 3. To create statements for multiple customers at once, `check all the relevant customers`, then select `Create statements` from the Batch actions dropdown.

+### Credit memos and customer refunds

+>How can you and QuickBooks Online help?
+>
+>QuickBooks Online allows clients to give their customers credit that they can apply to invoices.
+These are issued as credit memos.
+Clients can also send refunds to customers if required.
+They can do this by creating refund receipts.
+{: .block-tip }

 ## Expenses and vendors